Best Things To Do In Lake Tekapo (2026): Top Attractions + Hidden Gems

 Having fun at the Tekapo playground

-There is a flying fox so you can enjoy amazing lake views while you fly along the track.
+There is a double flying fox, so you can enjoy amazing lake views while you fly along the track.
 It’s adult-friendly too.
 Trust me, we tried!

 There is also a slide and climbing frame, swings and other playground equipment to suit kids of different ages.